psychemedia/sin-eater-resources/src/_before_ludlow.md

 > Among the Lansdowne MSS., in the British Museum, are statements in Aubrey's own hand writing, to this purport. — "In the county of Hereford was an old custom at funerals to hire poor people, who were to take upon them the sins of the party deceased.
 One of them (he was a long, lean, ugly, lamentable poor rascal), I remember, lived in a cottage on Rosse highway.

 Which "Rosse highway" is not clear: is it the road out to Hereford, or to Monmouth?
-(See for example this [(map of Herefordshore by Morden, c.1700](https://maps-prints.com/16848/antique-map-of-herefordshire-by-morden-c1700.jpg).)
+(See for example this [(map of Herefordshire by Morden, c.1700](https://maps-prints.com/16848/antique-map-of-herefordshire-by-morden-c1700.jpg).)

 Aubrey then describes the ritual: